 No, you can contact us directly.

 Yes, people with cochlear implants can swim, shower and participate in virtually all types of sport activities when they are not wearing the external equipment (or if the speech processor is water resistant).
 The only restriction relates to skydiving and scuba diving (>25m) because significant changes in air pressure are not advised.
-The Nucleus 6 processor is waterproof when used with an aqua+.
+Some processors are waterproof when used with their respective Aqua+ or WaterWear accessories.
 Participation in all other activities is unrestricted, although protective headgear is always recommended during contact sports.

 Yes, but you should turn it off to save the battery.
 Some users wear the sound processor all night so that they can hear. it should be placed in a dry-store overnight

 The internal part has a magnet that connects with the external coil which also has a magnet.
 They attract each other to stay aligned.

 Yes.
 People with cochlear implants can go through the gates, but it could trigger the alarms.
 It is advised that you carry a card provided by your audiologist which will identify you as a cochlear implant recipient.

 No. It can be used consistently during take-off and landing as well as flying.